raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The server MUST act on messages in the order they are transmitted, but responses to those messages MAY be sent out of order, if appropriate.

-## Timers
+## DSO Session Timeouts {#sessiontimeouts}

-Two timer values are associated with a DSO session: the inactivity timeout, and the keepalive interval.
+Two timeout values are associated with a DSO session: the inactivity timeout, and the keepalive interval.

-The first timer value, the inactivity timeout, is the maximum time for which a client may speculatively keep a DSO session open in the expectation that it may have future requests to send to that server.
+The first timeout value, the inactivity timeout, is the maximum time for which a client may speculatively keep a DSO session open in the expectation that it may have future requests to send to that server.

-The second timer value, the keepalive interval, is the maximum permitted interval between client messages to the server if the client wishes to keep the DSO session alive.
+The second timeout value, the keepalive interval, is the maximum permitted interval between client messages to the server if the client wishes to keep the DSO session alive.

-The two timer values are independent.
+The two timeout values are independent.
 The inactivity timeout may be lower, the same, or higher than the keepalive interval, though in most cases the inactivity timeout is expected to be shorter than the keepalive interval.

-Only when the client has a very long-lived low-traffic state does the keepalive interval timer come into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state.
+Only when the client has a very long-lived low-traffic state does the keepalive interval come into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state.

-On a new DSO session, if no explicit DSO
-Keepalive message exchange has taken place, the default value for both timers is 15 seconds.
+On a new DSO session, if no explicit DSO Keepalive message exchange has taken place, the default value for both timeouts is 15 seconds.
-For both timers, lower values of the timer result in higher network traffic and higher CPU load on the server.
+For both timeouts, lower values of the timeout result in higher network traffic and higher CPU load on the server.

-## Inactive DSO Sessions
+## Inactive DSO Sessions {#inactivetimer}

-At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or DSO messages, resets both timers for that DSO session, with the exception that a DSO Keepalive message resets only the keepalive interval timer, not the inactivity timeout timer.
+At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or DSO messages, resets both timers for that DSO session, with the exception that a DSO Keepalive message resets only the keepalive timer, not the inactivity timeout timer.

-In addition, for as long as the client has an outstanding operation in progress, the inactivity timeout timer remains conceptually fixed at zero, and an inactivity timeout cannot occur.
+In addition, for as long as the client has an outstanding operation in progress, the inactivity timer remains cleared, and an inactivity timeout cannot occur.

 For short-lived DNS operations like traditional queries and updates, an operation is considered in progress for the time between request and response, typically a period of a few hundred milliseconds at most.
-At the client, the inactivity timeout timer is cleared upon transmission of a request and remains cleared until reception of the corresponding response.
+At the client, the inactivity timer is cleared upon transmission of a request and remains cleared until reception of the corresponding response.
-At the server, the inactivity timeout timer is cleared upon reception of a request and remains cleared until transmission of the corresponding response.
+At the server, the inactivity timer is cleared upon reception of a request and remains cleared until transmission of the corresponding response.

 For long-lived DNS Stateful operations, an operation is considered in progress for as long as the state is active, until it is cancelled.
 This means that a DSO session can exist, with a state active, with no messages flowing in either direction, for far longer than the inactivity timeout, and this is not an error.
 This is why there are two separate
 timers: the inactivity timeout, and the keepalive interval.
 Just because a DSO session has no traffic for an extended period of time does not automatically make that DSO session "inactive", if it has an active state that is awaiting for events.

 ## The Inactivity Timeout